CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 I made my idea come to life by using the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites and more!
 It also gives you access to many assets images both free or paid which I used heavily to help build my templates and icons for my application.

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">

------NOTE: This repository does NOT contain the "Appbuilder9000" as I do not have permission to share my peers projects, but you do have access to the code to my individual [application](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker) --

 <br>